lucidworks/connectors-sdk-resources/java-sdk/README.md

 including its name, version and the version of Fusion it can connect to.
 Have a look at the example [here](connectors/random-connector/gradle.properties).

-#### settings.gradle
-This file is optional, but makes it possible to set shared variables that can be reused in your gradle build file.
-Our example Connector shows a simple [use case](connectors/random-connector/settings.gradle).

 #### src/main/java
 This is where Java code lives.
 This location can be changed, but we'll stick with the Gradle default.